kostas2370/kostas2370/README.md

-I am Konstantinos Damianos, a computer science student from Greece.
+I am Konstantinos Damianos, a computer science student and backend developer in Deloitte .
 Programming is my passion and I specialize in using Python-Django and C#, but I am also able to adapt to other languages.
-My projects include Clippy, an automation video bot using FFmpeg and Twitch API, a cooking website, an eye clinic management system and many more.
+My projects include Clippy, an automation video bot using FFmpeg and Twitch API, A social Media api that specializes in university students, A full working school Management system made with django rest and C# .
 Check out my GitHub profile to see my work in action.